KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/leaf_mass_loss_analysis.md

 * 15 May 2017 - KF - removed tanks 3 and 4 from the analysis and recalculated the stats.
 Also, streamlined the function

+* 17 May 2017 - KF - calculated k for each treatment level and made figure

+* 18 May 2017 - KF - updated k figure for manuscript

 ## Description

 This is the code to calculate the mass loss of the leaf packs in the experiment evaluating the impact of in invasive and native crayfish.